 With its exotic exterior and flamboyant interiors the Royal Pavilion is a popular location for all kinds of professional filming and photography and has featured in many well known films and on TV.
 You need to seek permission directly from the Pavilion Estate and full details of the conditions, fees and other considerations are available on their web site.

 You will need to seek the permission of the landowners of private buildings and locations for filming.
 The council’s Events team can advise you which are private and which are council owned.
-To facilitate this process the city council has a partnership with Creative England to try and get as many landowners, businesses and residents to sign up for the national Creative England locations database.

 Promotion Hire work with a wide range of clients nationally and internationally, including independent production companies, lighting camera operations, digital content, post production facilities, digital cinema and beyond